alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - “This belongs to the collective.”
 - “We all are the source.”

-Under AI Foundations, repetition does not erase Source.
+Under AI Foundations, repetition does not change Source.

 Repeated appearance does not cancel provenance.